MackMaritimus/Liam-Mack-Snyder-Dev-Archive/README.md

 - **Python** - Jupyter notebook files and use of NumPy, Pandas, and Matplotlib for data analysis, cleaning, and visualization

 ## 🌐 Personal Website (WIP)
-I'm also currently developing a personal website, deployed on Vercel, to gain experience with new frameworks, frontend, deployment, Git, and full-stack dev work, as well as provide myself with a one-stop location to showcase both artwork and coding I've done.
-The GitHub repo this site is integrated with and the site itself are linked below.
+I'm also currently developing a personal website, deployed on Vercel, to gain experience with new frameworks, web development, deployment, CLI Git, and full-stack dev work, as well as provide myself with a one-stop location to showcase both artwork and coding I've done.
+The GitHub repo this site is integrated with, and the site itself, are linked below.
 <br/><br/>

 **Website: [liammacksnyder.vercel.app](https://liammacksnyder.vercel.app)**